 Since those early days, the seed has grown.

 Mobile School Pantry has come a long way.
-We now are at two elementary schools, serving over 290 families with approximately 100-200 families served each month.
-We are about to receive funding for additional schools, and thanks to AFT and AFSCME, we received funds for the purchase of our new school bus.
-This bus will be retrofitted and will allow families to board the bus, on school campus, to conduct their shopping allowing us to reach more students and families in need.
+We now are at Three elementary schools, serving over 500 families.
+We just received funding for additional schools, and thanks to a $20,000 donation from AFT and AFSCME, we have a new school bus.
+This bus is in the process of being retrofitted and will allow families to board the bus, on school campus, to conduct their shopping allowing us to reach more students and families in need.

 One person or organization cannot solve the hunger problem alone.
 It will take several individuals and establishments.
 Each of us has to use our strongest personality traits, skills and talents to overcome hunger in South Florida.